Queensland cladding crisis updates

-Combustible cladding is set to be banned on all Queensland buildings following industry support for proposed regulations discussed at the Ministerial Construction Council last month.
+It appears combustible cladding could be banned on all Queensland buildings following industry support for proposed regulations discussed at the Ministerial Construction Council in July 2019.

 It follows revelations 237 buildings have flammable cladding across the state.

-In response to the cladding crisis, the QLD government has imposed a three part compliance process:
+In response to the cladding crisis, the Queensland government has imposed a three-part compliance process: